Sledmine/mercury/README.md

 # FAQ

-- **Luapower is a cross platform framework, why is this only working for Windows?**
+## Luapower is a cross platform framework, why is this only working for Windows?

-Halo Custom Edition only works in a Windows environment by native running or via emulation using Wine for example, so creating a package manager for Linux would be a little bit weird if the game itself only runs on Windows but after some work migration a Linux build would be possible.
+Halo Custom Edition only works in a Windows environment by native running or via emulation using Wine for example, so creating a package manager for Linux would be a little bit weird if the game itself only runs on Windows, but after some work migration a Linux build would be possible in the future.

+## Why there are not Mercury 32-bit builds?

+At the beginning there were not plans to support 32-bit builds due to Mercury being built with the [luapower](https://luapower.com) framework, but since the this framework is laking on support and introducing innecesary issues, we will support 32 bit builds in the future after migrating Mercury to the [luarocks](https://luarocks.org/) packages ecosystem.